muhammadmueenarif/Typescript-for-Beginners/readme.txt

 Lec 6.
 Variables
 let, var and const are variable. with let we can't declare variable with same name. const constant its value can't be changed.

+Lec 7.
+Data Types
+there are other data types also available. boolean, number, string, array, object, null, undefined.